vaulttec/isis-script/README.md

 ![DSL Editor](/../images/screenshots/simpleobject-dsl-editor.png?raw=true "DSL Editor")

 The source code in the editor is evaluated while typing.
 So the outline and the problems markers are updated automatically.
-When a modified Isis Script is saved in the editor then the corresponding Java source file is generated in within the folder `target/generated-sources/isis/`.
+When a modified Isis Script is saved in the editor then the corresponding Java source file is generated within the folder `target/generated-sources/isis/`.

 ![Generated Java Source Code](/../images/screenshots/simpleobject-java-editor.png?raw=true "Generated Java Source Code")

-To switch between the generated Java source code and the Isis Script file the option "Open Generated File" / "Open Source File" from the editors context menu can be used.
+To switch between the generated Java source file and the Isis Script file the option "Open Generated File" / "Open Source File" from the editors context menu can be used.

 ## System Requirements